Yogiji Maharaj: Hrudayni Vato

 Literally meaning "the sayings of the heart," this section explores numerous sayings and his empirical teachings.
 It focuses on the spiritual attributes that are necessary for one to attain liberation.
 Yogiji Maharaj reinforced the fact that devotees would never suffer from misery if they had a firm refuge in God.

 Importance to BAPS

 To devotees of the BAPS Swaminarayan Sanstha, the Yogi Gita is an inspirational text that aims to increase the spiritual purity of believers.
 Yogiji Maharaj's own virtuous life and esteem in the eyes of BAPS followers give added weight to the teachings present in this work.
 A theme prevalent throughout the Yogi Gita is the Akshar-Purshottam Darshan and the belief that true spiritual awakening and liberation can be achieved only with the help of a God-realized soul (atpurush).
 In the Yogi Gita, his Satpurush was Shastriji Maharaj.
-Devotees within the group often use Yogiji Maharaj’s adherence to his guru’s principles and intense devoutness as prime examples of how an ideal spiritual life should be led.
+Devotees within the group use Yogiji Maharaj’s adherence to his guru’s principles and devoutness as examples of how an ideal spiritual life should be led.